dhan04shree/BlogApp/README.md

 ```
 5.Initialize the database

-Open initializeDB.txt file and follow the instructions
+Open schema.txt file and follow the instructions

-6.Run app
+6.Start the server
 ```bash
 node index.js
 ```
-7.Open browser and type
+7.Open your browser and make the request
 ```bash
 localhost:8080/
 ```